List of United States representatives from Oregon

 The following is an alphabetical list of United States representatives from the state of Oregon.
-For chronological tables of members of both houses of the United States Congress from the state (through the present day), see United States congressional delegations from Oregon.
+For chronological tables of members of both houses of the United States Congress from the state (through the present day), see Oregon's congressional delegations.
 The list of names is complete, but other data may be incomplete.
 It includes members who have represented both the state and the territory, both past and present.